What is the difference between an osteopath and a chiropractor?

 What should I expect from the first consultation?

 New patient consultations begin with a case-history.
 This includes questions about the current complaint and general health (to ensure the complaint is musculoskeletal in origin and therefore safe to treat).
-This is followed by a postural assessment with an active and passive physical examination including orthopedic examinations if necessary (note: you may be asked to dress down to your underwear).
+This is followed by a postural assessment with an active and passive physical examination including orthopedic examinations if necessary.
 Follow-up appointments are predominantly treatment based.

 How long does a treatment typically last?